“To promote and fund the conservation of cheetah and other endangered species through captive breeding, research and public awareness.”

 Cheetah Preservation Foundation

-Should you wish to support the Cheetah Preservation Foundation we have various membership categories in which you can participate.
+Should you wish to support the Cheetah Preservation Foundation we have the option of becoming a member.
 Please visit our ‘Become a friend of CPF’ page should you require any further information on ways to become involved or contact us.

 | Cheetah Preservation Foundation also supports the following organisations.